-A cash balance pension plan is special type of retirement structure that allows business owners to make large tax deductible retirement contributions.
-You can think of it as a 401k plan on steroids.
+A cash balance retirement plan is special type of retirement structure that allows business owners to make large tax-deductible contributions.
+You can think of it as a 401(k) plan on steroids.
 In fact, annual contributions can be as high as $300,000 or more.

 In the right situation, they can be a home run.
 There just are not that many structures that you can contribute 6 figures and get a full tax deduction.